 After the assessment, the health expert will come up with a suitable treatment plan.
 Treatment for osteoporosis aims to reduce the risk of fractures, relieve osteoporosis symptoms, and improve overall bone health.
 The treatment plan will depend on the severity of the condition, the presence of underlying medical conditions, and individual preferences.
 Common treatment options for osteoporosis include:

-It is important to work closely with your healthcare provider to develop an individualized treatment plan that addresses your specific needs and goals.
+It is important to work closely with your healthcare provider to develop an individualized treatment plan that addresses your specific needs and goals for treating osteoporosis.

 Rehabilitation and Physical Therapy Approaches